-One of your rights as a patient is the right to appeal your discharge if you don't agree that you are ready to leave the hospital.
-To begin the appeal process, speak with your discharge planner or physician to share your concerns.
+If you disagree with discharge and want to appeal, share your concerns with your discharge planner or physician.
 You also may need to reach out to Medicare, Medicaid or your insurance company to discuss options for covering the cost of additional time in the hospital.